franklanganke/franklanganke.github.io/_posts/2014-10-12-aws-centralized-logstash.md

 *this is a draft*

 ## Analyzing user and application behavior through distributed logs.
-Our customers can connect to their Analysis Services Cube's via Excel.
-While our product team tracks user actions our ops team needs to monitor the application state:
+Our customers can connect to their Analysis Services Cube's via Excel and ops team needs to monitor the application state:

 * What is the current load on all servers?
 Is the load equally balanced between servers?
 * Is the application working (HTTP/200)?